haacked/haacked.com/_posts/2018/2018-11-01-caribbean-developer-conf.markdown

 ---
 layout: post
 title: "Caribbean Developer's Conference"
-description: "We should expand access to software to all corners of the world, not just the cold regions"
+description: "A conference worth attending, speaking at, and sponsoring to expand the reach of software to all corners of the planet, even the beautiful sandy ones"
-date: 2018-11-01 -0800 10:22 AM PDT
+date: 2018-11-02 -0800 04:30 PM PDT
 comments: true
 categories: [community conferences software]
 ---